paxip/DC_IMDB/README.md

 ## Milestone 6 & 7: Setting up a CI/CD pipeline for your Docker image.
 - Refactored the __init__ method of the parent class to run the scrapers in headless mode, this is required for the program to run within a Docker container and can be achieved using the 'Option' class of Selenium.
 I found this youtube tutorial helpful: https://www.youtube.com/watch?v=LN1a0JoKlX8.
 All credit goes to Rajsuthan Official.
-Note that some of the code has depracated so I include my code here for anyone that may find it useful:
+Note that some of the code has deprecated so I include mine here for anyone that may find it useful:

 ```ruby
 def __init__(self, url: str="https://www.boxofficemojo.com/", driverpath: str='/Applications/chromedriver'):